The application is now closed. Please check back next fall.

 - Project narrative with bibliography

-- The narrative should not exceed 5 pages, double-spaced, with 12-point font and 1 inch margins.
+- This report should be approximately 300 - 500 words in length.
 It should explain succinctly the nature of the research and how it relates to the objectives, methods and original contribution of the doctoral dissertation.
 It should be written in jargon-free language.
 (Remember that your proposal will be reviewed by faculty members outside of your disciplinary area.)

-- Mentor’s letter of recommendation (via email): Please ask your mentor or adviser to discuss how this Research Fellowship will enhance your professional socialization (i.e., applications for external fellowships, publications, or conference presentations).
-The student should arrange for the mentor or adviser to submit a letter of recommendation electronically to the Department or Program by the deadline date.
+A letter of recommendation from your mentor is also required.
+Please ask your mentor or adviser to discuss how this Research Fellowship will enhance your professional socialization (i.e., applications for external fellowships, publications, or conference presentations).
+The student should arrange for the mentor or adviser to submit a letter of recommendation electronically to the Department by the deadline date (see above).

 Each department may nominate up to 2 students for the Research Fellowship.
 To nominate students, the Department Chair or Program Director should prepare a letter ranking the nominees and describing how they will make use of the award.
 Nominations are limited to 100 words per nominee or 250 words total.
 If no ranking is indicated, the student whose name appears first will be considered to be rated as the top candidate.